-I was really pleased to have been invited to contribute a chapter to the Oxford Handbook of Music and Disability Studies (Neil Lerner, Joseph N. Straus et al eds., Oxford UP, 2016).
+I was really pleased to be invited to contribute a chapter to the Oxford Handbook of Music and Disability Studies (Neil Lerner, Joseph N. Straus et al eds., Oxford UP, 2016).
 There are over 40 chapters, an extraordinary achievement by the editors to bring all that together.
-I drew on some of the material here for a keynote lecture at the first (?)
-KISMIF punk conference in Porto three or four years ago.
-Here is my chapter abstract (text of entire chapter is freely accessible by clicking on title link just above):
+I drew on some of the material here for a keynote lecture at the first KISMIF punk conference in Porto in 2014.
+Here is my chapter abstract (text of entire chapter is freely accessible by clicking on title link above):

 … anything that rhymes with ‘me’!—Kevin Coyne, ‘Fat girl’ (1976)

-My recent major research output is a monograph called Shakin’ All Over: Popular Music and Disability, published by University of Michigan Press in its Corporealities: Discourses of Disability series in late 2013.
+The monograph Shakin’ All Over: Popular Music and Disability was published by University of Michigan Press in its Corporealities: Discourses of Disability series in late 2013.
 Further information about the book, and brief chapter-by-chapter extracts, are available here.
 You can read the catalogue blurb here.
-Lots of lovely reviews here—I can’t deny that this is one of my several favourites: ‘ a brash, brilliant, and fist-pumping book that will inspire and entertain audiences for years to come’ (Popular Music & Society).
+Lots of lovely reviews here—I can’t deny that this is one of my several favourites: ‘a brash, brilliant, and fist-pumping book that will inspire and entertain audiences for years to come’ (Popular Music & Society).

 The book was made possible by an Arts & Humanities Research Council research leave scheme grant (£37,584; 2010) for a project entitled Spasticus: Popular Music and Disability.
-(BTW you may be interested to know that the shift in title from the research project’s Spasticus to the book’s Shakin’ was at the suggestion of the US readers’ reports on the proposal, but I agreed.)
+(BTW you may be interested to know that the shift in title from the research project’s Spasticus to the book’s Shakin’ was at the suggestion of the US readers’ reports on the proposal.)
 The research questions of the project were:

 - In what ways does popular music obscure and accommodate the presence of people with disabilities in its cultural practice?
 I consider bodies in performance, voices in delivery, pop lyrics and music, gendered expectations.
 Which particular disabilities or impairments does pop prefer?